LudovicEspeel/course-web-essentials/docs/12_tcp_ip_stack/README.md

 1. The initiator sends a packet containing a `FIN` flag to the receiver.
 2. The receiver sends an `ACK` flag back to the initiator.
 3. The receiver then sends a `FIN` flag to the initiator to indicate that it is ready to close the connection.
-4. The connection is then finnaly closed when the initiator sends back an `ACK` flag.
+4. The connection is then finally closed when the initiator sends back an `ACK` flag.

 #### TCP ports

 TCP also introduces the concept of ports.
-Port enable the protocol to distinguish between multiple types of packets that are received.
+Ports enable the protocol to distinguish between multiple types of packets that are received.
 This enables to isolate data between multiple applications on the server.
-A server can as wel host a HTTP server and a Mail server, just by listening to a different port on the same machine.
+A server can as well host a HTTP server and a Mail server, just by listening to a different port on the same machine.

-A port number is just a 16 bit number.
+A port number is just a 16-bit number.
 This means that up to 65535 different applications can be hosted on a single machine, all isolated from each other.

 The first 1024 port numbers are regulated to have a fixed type of service being hosted on them.
 Ports 1024 - 65535 can be used for anything you want.